Apple iPhone X Price in Pakistan & Specs - Sept 2023

+The Samsung Galaxy A33 is now available for purchase on the market with great...

-The Apple iPhone X, released in 2017, introduced a significant evolution in the iPhone lineup.
-It features a 5.8-inch Super Retina OLED display with a resolution of 1125 x 2436 pixels, delivering stunning visuals and HDR support.
+The Apple iPhone X, released in November 2017, was a milestone in smartphone technology.
+It featured a 5.8-inch Super Retina OLED display with a resolution of 1125 x 2436 pixels, offering stunning visuals.

-Powered by the A11 Bionic chip, the iPhone X provides exceptional performance and efficiency.
-It offers a dual-camera system with 12-megapixel wide and telephoto lenses, enabling optical zoom and portrait mode.
-The front-facing TrueDepth camera supports Face ID for secure authentication.
+The device was powered by the A11 Bionic chip for seamless performance and supported Face ID for secure facial recognition.

-This iPhone boasts wireless charging, Face ID, and water and dust resistance (IP67).
-It runs on iOS, providing access to a vast range of apps.
+The iPhone X boasted a dual-camera system with 12 MP lenses, capable of capturing impressive photos and 4K videos.
+It ran on iOS 11, with access to the App Store’s vast app ecosystem.

 The Apple iPhone X price in Pakistan is Rs.
 144,999/-